Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Assessment year means the year (from 1st April to 31st March) in which income you earn in a particular financial year is taxed.
 You are required to file your income tax return in the relevant assessment year.
 The assessment year is the year just succeeding the Financial Year.
 E.g.,

-Assessment and Financial Year in India for the Recent Years
+Financial Year vs Assessment Year in India for the Recent Years

 What is the difference between Assessment Year and Financial Year?